 Continue researching to learn what other types of valuable content (surveys, infographics, videos, guides) are getting backlinks to competitors.

 Find writers to pitch

 Finding articles that link to your competitors on larger sites allows you to find writers who cover certain topics who you can pitch ideas to.
-When pitching, make sure that you have strong content (e.g. your own survey, infographic or study), or a novel idea for an article that they might want to write about (potentially referencing a quote, data, or unique offering from your company).
+When pitching media or other blogs, make sure that you have strong content (e.g. your own survey, infographic or study), or a novel idea for an article that they might want to write about (potentially referencing a quote, data, or unique offering from your company).

 For example, in the cruise industry, you can see that Linda (in the screenshot below) is a “Cruises Expert” for About.com.
 She’d be a great person to connect with if you were working for a cruises or travel-related company.

 .EDU sites to get links from